 Upon walking through the swoosh of sliding doors we took a direct left to the bike seats, er . . . saddles.
 Now, if you have never bought a specialized saddle for your ride, know that there a few different varieties.
 And if you don't know what you are doing it could be a little overwhelming.
 Luckily, we had a knowledgeable salesperson [cycling guru] who came to our rescue to set us straight on the saddle situation.
 He first had Debbie sit on what looked like flat, milky Etch-a-Sketch.
 (Yes, just a little awkward.)
 This little doodad showed the impression of where her sit bones were, which allowed him to offer her a more comfortable and appropriate seat suited for her.

 She walked away with a slim, women specific saddle.
 The biggest thing to note is that the slim design will be much more comfortable than a larger, seemingly more padded kind of seat.
 There will be a lot less friction with the smaller version.
 At a price tag above $60, it isn't cheap, but definitely worth it.
 And IMT put the new saddle on her seat post for her, too.
+How worth it is the new seat?
+Debbie instantly felt a difference in the new saddle.
+We'll check in with her in a couple months, as she racks up some mileage and see how she feels then.

 No comments: